+SUPPLEMENTAL INFORMATION

-SUPPLEMENTAL INFORMATION MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-The accompanying management discussion and analysis of the Bloomingburg Joint Fire District's financial performance has been prepared to provide an overview of the District's financial activities for the year ended December 31, 2016.
+The accompanying management discussion and analysis of the Wallkill Fire District's (the "District") financial performance has been prepared to provide an overview of the District's financial activities for the fiscal year ended December 31, 2019.
 This discussion and analysis is only an introduction and should be read in conjunction with the District's financial statements.